PamPayne/argentina-cordoba/egap-approved-1-september-2021-1.md

 **6.10** The theoretical statistical return percentage for a particular game type shall be no less than that of the equivalent game in free play mode.
 Risk Indicator: Medium
 Products: C
 SP: α
-O:

 **6.11** The final result obtained through the use of the RNG in games shall be proven to be:

-##### 6.11.1
-Statistically independent.
+- **6.11.1** Statistically independent.
   Risk Indicator: High
   Products: C P B
   SP: α
-O:

-##### 6.11.2
-Uniformly distributed over their range.
+- **6.11.2** Uniformly distributed over their range.
   Risk Indicator: High
   Products: C P B
   SP: α
-O:

 #### Game Rules